Mobiuslau/mobiuslau.github.io/tera/dungeons/drch-lb/index.md

 ### S-Swipes

-Take note of his stance: His first swipe will either be clockwise or counter clockwise.
+Take note of Their stance: Their first swipe will either be clockwise or counter clockwise.
 If you have trouble avoiding getting hit or getting out in time use the safe regions on the first swipe for some extra time to get out.

 ***Counter clockwise start***